ok-ryoko/ok-ryoko/README.md

 I’m an independent software developer who seeks to cultivate the following:

-- systems required to be well-documented, stable and minimal;
+- systems required to have a well-documented, stable and minimal implementation;
-- great developer experiences, and
+- great developer experiences and communities, and
 - creative expression.

 I value continuous improvement, knowledge sharing, integrity and objectivity.